 I have not been paid for an entire practice nurse subsidy claim, what should I do?

-If the claim has not been received it will need to be resubmitted to Sector Services via the usual routes – if the claim is now over 6 months old it will need special approval from your DHB before Sector Services can process it.
+If the claim has not been received it will need to be resubmitted to Sector Operations via the usual routes – if the claim is now over 6 months old it will need special approval from your DHB before Sector Operations can process it.

 The claim has been received but it has not been fully paid and the variance report is showing error messages, what do these messages mean?

 The Medical Council number given has expired or is not in Sector Operations’s database.
 Please check your records and call the Sector Operations Contact Centre with the correct details so that adjustments can be made.
 If the NZMC is correct then Sector Operations will need to check that the doctor’s APC is still valid and covers the dates of service of the claim.

 Error 0517 – Claim is stale